11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 Refrain from bringing up a pay raise before major presentations or busy work days.
 Presenting mid-week when there’s a slow period of time will increase your chances of success.

-The person on the other side of the desk will be more relaxed and receptive to conversations which can only benefit you.
+The person on the other side of the desk will be more relaxed and receptive to conversations that can only benefit you.

 8. It’s Okay to Walk Away

-Walking away from an offer will never be easy, but it’s important to know when to do it.
+Walking away from an offer will never be easy, but knowing when to do it is essential.

 9. Don’t Mention Personal Needs